cncf/glossary/content/en/cloud-computing.md

 ## What it is

 Cloud computing offers compute resources like CPU, network, and disk capabilities on-demand over the internet, allowing users to access and use computing power in a remote physical location.
-We generally differentiate between private and public cloud, depending on whether the cloud infrastructure is exclusively dedicated to an organization or shared for open public services.
+It extends beyond merely providing resources and we generally differentiate between private and public cloud.
+These models differ based on the usage and accessibility of the cloud infrastructure.

+In a private cloud, the infrastructure is exclusively dedicated to a single organization, and it can exist both on-premise (within the organization's physical location) or off-premise (hosted by a third-party service provider).
+This setup offers more control over the infrastructure, data security, and regulatory compliance, and can be customized to meet specific business needs.

+On the other hand, a public cloud is a shared infrastructure available for open public services, where resources are owned and operated by third-party cloud service providers.

+Additionally, a hybrid cloud model combines aspects of both private and public clouds.
+This model enables businesses to leverage the advantages of both deployment models by integrating their private cloud with the public cloud.
+This combination can be used for creating a balanced, flexible, and cost-effective cloud environment.

+Therefore, the distinction among cloud computing models isn't solely about whether the infrastructure is private or public.
+It also involves the location of the infrastructure and the customization level it can offer, as well as the possibility to create a hybrid solution that maximizes the benefits of both environments.

 ## Problem it addresses